 The first person in history to map a heavenly body after observing it with a telescope – the moon.
 Probably first to observe sunspots with a telescope, allowing him to determine the sun’s rotation rate.

-Discovered five comets; produced award winning catalogue of nebulae; the brother-sister team of William & Caroline Herschel increased the number of known nebulae from about 100 to 2,500.
+Discovered five comets; produced an award-winning catalogue of nebulae; the brother-sister team of William & Caroline Herschel increased the number of known nebulae from about 100 to 2,500.

 Produced the first global survey of the night skies, discovered hundreds of nebulae and thousands of double stars; took the first ever photograph on glass plate; invented the actinometer to measure the heating power of radiation.